Public Interest Disclosures

 Staff feedback was gathered as part of 'Speak up 2018 Staff survey' project in May 2018 which has highlighted risk factors at the root of many causes of PID including employee satisfaction levels and perceived levels of fair rewards and recognition.
 Strategies to strengthen any weaknesses identified have been tabled for action.

-No Public Interest Disclosures have been made by public officials, or received in the period 1 July 2017 – 30 June 2018, for Federation Council.
+Council has submitted its 6 monthly report to the NSW Ombudsman.
+No Public Interest Disclosures have been made by public officials, or received in the period 1 July 2018 – 31 December 2018, for Federation Council.

 The NSW Ombudsman publishes reports on Public Interest Disclosure and case studies across NSW in its Annual Report.